Marcushe31/Marcushe31/README.md

 Computer Engineering student at Miramar College in San Diego, transferring Fall 2027.

 Currently building an autonomous go-kart with the Mesa College Full Self-Driving Club for the Autonomous Kart Series competition.
-I work across the full stack — from wiring GPS modules and configuring ArduRover to writing Python control scripts on a Raspberry Pi 5.
+I work across the full stack, from wiring GPS modules and configuring ArduRover to writing Python control scripts on a Raspberry Pi 5.

 ## What I'm working on
 - Autonomous go-kart navigation (Cube Orange+, ArduRover, MAVLink)